maxtsh/intersection_observer/README.md

     // roots margin

 threshold: [0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0],
-    //array of thresholds which are points that your element that is being observed is coming in or out of obervation area };
+    //array of thresholds which are points that your element
+    //that is being observed is coming in or out of obervation area };

 ```